Searching ...

 • Dryer vents

-This is also an excellent time to locate the circuit breaker fuse box and water main shut off in case you need to turn off those systems.
+This is also an excellent time to locate the circuit box and water main shut off in case you need to turn off those systems.

 Plan a Housewarming Party

-Setting a date for a party to celebrate your move-in sets a deadline for you to have all of your boxes unpacked.
-Inviting your friends and family (and maybe even your new neighbors) to a party at your new house is a great way to not only make it feel like a home but also celebrate the hard work you put into the move.
+Setting a date for a party to celebrate your move-in sets a deadline for you to unpack all of your boxes.
+Inviting your friends and family (and maybe even your new neighbors) to a party at your new house is a great way to make it feel like a home and celebrate the hard work you put into the move.

-Moving can be a challenging experience, but it’s also exciting and rewarding.
+Moving can be challenging, but it’s also exciting and rewarding.
 Hopefully, this checklist helps set a few priorities for your move into a new home.
 Advance planning makes moving an easier process overall.

 Start Your Home Search